 - Presentation Slides Supreme Online Exemplification 4/8/20 (PDF)

-- Supreme online exemplifications are occurring on Thursdays at 7:00 PM and 10:00 PM with the next ones scheduled on June 2nd, 4th, 9th, 11th, 16th ,18th, 23rd, 25th, and 28th.
+- Supreme online exemplifications are occurring on Tuesdays and Thursdays at 7:00 PM and 10:00 PM with the next ones scheduled on June 23rd, 25th, and 29th.
 These are announced in emails to Grand Knights and weekly webinars.
+The degree can also be watched on-demand.
 The signup procedure is here (PDF).
 There is an invitation letter to send to prospects about this available.
 There are also online exempts in French and Spanish scheduled most Wednesdays and occasionally on Tuesday or Saturday.
 Councils should forward the downloadable PDF invitation to all eligible prospects for admission and advancement.
 Instruct the candidates to register for the exemplification of their choice by clicking on its associated link within the PDF invitation and filling out the online form.
 Note that they will need your council number to complete the registration.
 Contact the candidates to guide them through the registration if needed.
-After the ceremony, councils must process the candidates by submitting form 100s the traditional way or electronically in Officers Online.
+After the ceremony, councils must process the candidates by submitting form 100s by e-mail or electronically in Officers Online.
+Any form 100 received by Supreme after 12 Noon EDT on June 30th will not be processed until July and not count toward the 2019-20 membership goals.

 - The membership goal for councils has been revised to 60% of the former goal, rounded to the nearest whole number.